Category Archives: 2015

 Sleeping With Other People (2015)

-Sleeping With Other People was the fifth movie that I saw over 48 hours.
-The others were The Finest Hours, Anomalisa, 45 Years, and Love & Mercy.
+Sleeping With Other People was the fifth movie I saw over 48 hours.
+The Finest Hours, Anomalisa45 Years, and Love & Mercy were the others.
 While The Finest Hours was entertaining and was an excellent movie to see on the big screen in 3D, the only movie of the five that I enjoyed was Love & Mercy.
-As much as I disliked most of Anomalisa and 45 Years, the worst of the five movies was Sleeping With Other People.
+As much as I disliked most of Anomalisa and 45 Yearsthe worst of the five movies was Sleeping With Other People.
 I am a big of Jason Sudeikis (We’re the Millers, Hall Pass).
-I liked him a lot on Saturday Night Live and thought that he had a fantastic start to his movie career, and sometimes he can make you laugh out loud with his humor.
-I think, at least for now, he needs to stick to strictly doing “funny” comedies.
-Sleeping With Other People was a comedy that was not funny and played like a dramedy more than any of the other movies of Sudeikis that I am familiar with.
-Likewise, this has also been classified as a romance, which I find to be sad and a discredit to the genre as a whole.
-I kind of hated the premise of this movie and felt that it was tough for me to relate to, either on a personal level or how I observe those close to me.
+I liked him a lot on Saturday Night Live and thought that he had a fantastic start to his movie career, and sometimes, he can make you laugh out loud with his humor.
+At least for now, I think he needs to stick to strictly doing “funny” comedies.
+Sleeping With Other People was a comedy that was not funny and played like a dramedy more than any other Sudeikis movie I am familiar with.
+Likewise, this has also been classified as a romance, which I find sad and a discredit to the genre.
+I hated the premise of this movie and felt that it was tough for me to relate to, either on a personal level or how I observed those close to me.
 Perhaps this is the lifestyle for many people, but I don’t see it in my life.
 I didn’t know if I was supposed to take this movie seriously or if this was just supposed to be a fun 90 minutes.
 In either case, it failed.
 I neither enjoyed myself nor even laughed one time.

 Continue reading Sleeping With Other People (2015)